Sharing is caring!

 Our room had floor to ceiling windows, which the TWA Hotel site informs me are the second-thickest in the world.
 Absolutely no noise entered or disturbed our sleep.

-The only place where you will hear the planes is (obviously) by the rooftop pool.
+In fact, the only place where you will hear the planes is (obviously) by the rooftop pool.
 However, due to whatever happy accident of noise configuration, the noise from the planes seems to come from a much more distant place than where the planes appear.

 Should You Stay at the TWA Hotel?

-More of the incredible design of the TWA Hotel
+More of the incredible interior design

 Or, as my friends and I did, if you’re a local New Yorker, arrange a staycation there.
 A night at the TWA Hotel really does make you feel like you’ve gone on a mini getaway in both time and place.